IvanQuadro/system-admin-labs/Project_8_ Company Network – Zone 2/README.md

-# 🖧 Company Network – Zone 2
+# 🖧 Company Network – Zone 2  (VLANs, ROAS, DHCP, ACL, OSPF)

 This lab simulates **Zone 2** of a company network using Cisco Packet Tracer.
 It includes **multiple VLANs**, **Router-on-a-Stick (ROAS)** configuration, a **central DHCP server**, **ACLs for inter-VLAN traffic control**, **static routing**, and **OSPF for dynamic routing** between the site and the ISP.